chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 ### Issue: Existing Architecture does not Match the Requested

 The existing architecture does not match the requested issue when you have made AWS provisioning.
-Again, you are trying to run the `automate-cluster-ctl provision` command.
+Again, you are trying to run the `chef-automate provision config.toml --airgap-bundle automate.aib` command.

 #### Solution